swaponline/MultiCurrencyWallet/docs/promo/1inch.md

 # Tell us more about your project *
 What problem does it solve?
 How will it succeed?
 In what ways will it help strengthen and grow out the 1inch Network?

 SwapOnline is top 1 simplest multi-currency wallet for wordpress platform with decentralized exchange based on atomic swap.
+Our mission is to simplify the introduction of new users and developers in the blockchain ecosystems without developer skills.

 ### "What problem does it solve?"
 Anyone can create a popular blockchain wallets and exchange their own assets between blockchains using smart contracts,